ErveI/skip-discord-update/README.md

 3 - Immediately close the app to prevent updates.

-4 - Then, use the (Command + Shift + G) shortcut and paste the "~/Library/Application Support/Discord/".
+4 - Then, use the (Command + Shift + G) shortcut in Finder and paste the "~/Library/Application Support/Discord/" path.

 5 - Drag the settings.json file into the ~/Library/Application Support/Discord/ folder.